socialtribexyz/Nectar-GPT/README.md

 <h2>Installation:</h2>

-<h3>Google Chrome:</h3>
+Google Chrome:
 After downloading the zip & opening the folder, follow these steps:

-1. Download the zip file and extract its contents.
+Download the zip file and extract its contents.
-2. Open your Google Chrome browser and go to `chrome://extensions/`.
+Open your Google Chrome browser and go to chrome://extensions/.
+Enable the developer mode by clicking the toggle switch at the top right of the page.
+Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.

+Opera:
+After downloading the zip follow these steps:

+Download the zip file and extract its contents.
+Open your Opera browser and go to opera://extensions/.
-3. Enable the developer mode by clicking the toggle switch at the top right of the page.
+Enable the developer mode by clicking the toggle switch at the top right of the page.
-4. Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.
+Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.

-<h3>Mozilla Firefox:</h3>
+Brave:
-After downloading the zip & opening the folder, follow these steps:
+After downloading the zip follow these steps:

-1. Download the zip file and extract its contents.
+Download the zip file and extract its contents.
-2. Open your Mozilla Firefox browser and go to `about:addons`.
+Open your Brave browser and go to brave://extensions/.
+Enable the developer mode by clicking the toggle switch at the top right of the page.
+Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.

+Yandex Browser:
+After downloading the zip follow these steps:

+Download the zip file and extract its contents.
+Open your Yandex Browser and go to browser://extensions/.
+Enable the developer mode by clicking the toggle switch at the top right of the page (if available).
-3. Click on the gear icon in the top right corner and select "Debug Add-ons".
+Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.

+Vivaldi:
+After downloading the zip follow these steps:

+Download the zip file and extract its contents.
+Open your Vivaldi browser and go to vivaldi://extensions/.
+Enable the developer mode by clicking the toggle switch at the top right of the page.
-4. Click on the "Load Temporary Add-on" button and select the manifest.json file from the extracted folder.
+Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.

-<h3>Microsoft Edge:</h3>
+Microsoft Edge:
-After downloading the zip & opening the folder, follow these steps:
+After downloading the zip follow these steps:

-1. Download the zip file and extract its contents.
+Download the zip file and extract its contents.
-2. Open your Microsoft Edge browser and go to `edge://extensions/`.
+Open your Microsoft Edge browser and go to edge://extensions/.
-3. Enable the developer mode by clicking the toggle switch at the bottom left of the page.
+Enable the developer mode by clicking the toggle switch at the bottom left of the page.
-4. Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.
+Click on the "Load unpacked" button and select the folder where you extracted the downloaded files.

-Nectar is a conversational AI-powered Chrome extension that allows you to interact with an AI chatbot directly from your browser.
-Get instant answers to your questions, complete tasks, and have fun!
-Powered by GPT-2.